Multi-view biomedical foundation models for molecule-target and property prediction: Abstract

 \section{Abstract}

-{Foundation models applied to bio-molecular space hold promise to accelerate drug discovery.
-Molecular representation is key to building such models.
-Previous works have typically focused on a single representation or view of the molecules.
-Here, we develop a multi-view foundation model approach, that integrates molecular views of graph, image and text.
-Single-view foundation models are each pre-trained on a dataset of up to 200M molecules and then aggregated into combined representations.
-Our multi-view model is validated on a diverse set of 18 tasks, encompassing ligand-protein binding, molecular solubility, metabolism and toxicity.
-We show that the multi-view models perform robustly and are able to balance the strengths and weaknesses of specific views.
-We then apply this model to screen compounds against a large ($>100$ targets) set of G Protein-Coupled receptors (GPCRs).
-From this library of targets, we identify 33 that are related to \emph{Alzheimer's disease}.
-On this subset, we employ our model to identify strong binders, which are validated through structure-based modeling and identification of key binding motifs.}
+{Quality molecular representations are key to foundation model development in bio-medical research.
+Previous efforts have typically focused on a single representation or molecular view, which may have strengths or weaknesses on a given task.
+We develop Multi-view Molecular Embedding with Late Fusion (MMELON), an approach that integrates graph, image and text views in a foundation model setting and may be readily extended to additional representations.
+Single-view foundation models are each pre-trained on a dataset of up to 200M molecules.
+The multi-view model performs robustly, matching the performance of the highest-ranked single-view.
+It is validated on over 120 tasks, including molecular solubility, ADME properties, and activity against G Protein-Coupled receptors (GPCRs).
+We identify 33 GPCRs that are related to \emph{Alzheimer's disease} and employ the multi-view model to select strong binders from a compound screen.
+Predictions are validated through structure-based modeling and identification of key binding motifs.}